annaccd/deep_learning_fairness/README.md

 # What is the gender of a data scientist?
 Addressing bias in Natural Language Processing.

 Repo for the Deep Learning tutorial.
 The course was thaught by Prof. Lynn Kaack and Florian Nachtigall during the winter semester 2022.
-It s part of the Master's of Data Science for Public Policy at the [Hertie School of Governance](https://www.hertie-school.org/en/mds) in Berlin.
+It is part of the curriculum of the Master's of Data Science for Public Policy at the [Hertie School of Governance](https://www.hertie-school.org/en/mds) in Berlin.

 ### 1. Names of all group members